 One thing that you won’t be disappointed in Malaysia is the vibrant and delicious food scene.
 Not only the city is filled with food centers and markets (Jonker Street is the epicenter of food and shopping), but also there are a number of well-known diners or local joints that always have a long queue at the entrance during lunch or dinner hours.

 We headed to Donald & Lily, a small joint that’s on the other side of the river, but I was told they have the best Laksa in town.
-I am sure every traveler has a long list of “must-try” food and restaurants in Malacca; sadly, too much food, too little time!
+I am sure every traveler has a long list of “must-try” food and restaurants in Malacca; sadly, too much food, and too little time!
 Donald & Lily is a popular place with simple, authentic, and yummy local cuisine.
 Nasi, Laksa, Kuay Teow… and so much more!
 We had a great time because, to me, it’s always fun to enjoy local food in a local way.

 Another famous cuisine that is well-known in Malacca is the chicken rice balls.
 Yes, while chicken rice is not exclusive in Malacca, you will hardly find that the rice is shaped like a ball.
 Chung Wah Chicken Rice is located quite conveniently in the city center and it’s hard to miss with the constant long queue outside the shop under immense heat (a.k.a. avoid coming at peak hours).
 It’s all about the shape, I have tasted much better chicken rice in Hong Kong, Thailand, Malaysia, and Singapore.
 The rice balls are too gimmicky and unless you are really determined, I would say it’s not worth queuing up more than 20-30 minutes for that.

-Portuguese ruins on Saint Paul’s Hill
+Visit Portuguese ruins on Saint Paul’s Hill

 After the great meal, we strolled through the allies in the town and re-charged for our city walk in the afternoon.
 Crossing the Malacca River again, we reached Saint Paul’s Hill.
 The Saint Paul’s Church was built 500 years ago in 1521, and it had been a fort on the hilltop.
 Both Portuguese and Dutch have left their marks on this structure.
 Although the church remained in ruins, we could still appreciate the architecture up close and enjoy the view of the city all the way to the ocean (from the highest viewpoint).
 The Portuguese tombstones in the church have inscribed the history of colonial times.
 The trail connects both sides of Saint Paul’s Hill.
 Therefore, it’s possible to go up one side and proceed with the journey on the other side of the hill.

-Baba Nyonya in Melaka
+Learn about Baba Nyonya

 Baba Nyonya, or commonly known as “Peranakan” means descendent in Malay.
 “Baba” is male, and “Nyonya” is female.
 They can be traced back to centuries ago when the Chinese emigrated from China and eventually settled along the coast of the Straits of Melaka.
 The Chinese settlers married the local tribes and resulted in a distinct ethnic group with their own tradition, culture, and customs.
-One distinct feature is their food, while Peranakan cuisine (Nyonya food) has its own signature and its restaurants could be found across Malaysia, Singapore, other places like Hong Kong.
+One distinct feature is their food, while Peranakan cuisine (Nyonya food) has its own signature and its restaurants could be found across Malaysia, Singapore, and other places like Hong Kong.
 If you want to know more about their history and daily lives.
 Baba Nyonya Heritage Museum is a small museum with some interesting and lively showcases of the Baba Nyonya heritage.

 There are other heritages from different countries and cultures to explore in one old town.
-Crossing the Maleka river again we just enjoyed our stroll, freely wandering in the city center and visit places like Hang Li Poh’s Well, Dutch Graveyard, Melaka Sultanate Palace, Cheng Ho Cultural Museum, Hang Jebat’s Mausoleum, Kampung Mosque, Sri Poyatha Vinayagara Moorthy Hindu Temple, Cheng Hoon Teng Temple.
+Crossing the Maleka river again we just enjoyed our stroll, freely wandering in the city center and visiting places like Hang Li Poh’s Well, Dutch Graveyard, Melaka Sultanate Palace, Cheng Ho Cultural Museum, Hang Jebat’s Mausoleum, Kampung Mosque, Sri Poyatha Vinayagara Moorthy Hindu Temple, Cheng Hoon Teng Temple.
 They are all located closely next to each other, and it was quite interesting to see so many places in different styles in one day as if I just traveled around the world.
 Follow the spots in the following map and design your own itinerary!